finderseyes/upkit/docs/source/configuration-linkspec.md

 #### `exclude` property

-`exclude` can be used with `content` to ignore some of the files and folders int the source content. `exclude` takes a list of patterns similar to `content`.
+`exclude` can be used in tandem with `content` to ignore some of the files and folders in a source content. `exclude` takes a list of patterns similar to `content`.
 For example:
 ```yaml
 content: ['*']
 exclude: ['Document', 'Document.meta']
 ```
-will include everything under the source package, except `Document` and `Document.meta`.
+will include everything under a source package, except its `Document` and `Document.meta`.

 #### `target` property

-As the name implies, `target` is a local path defining where the source or its content should be linked to.
+As the name implies, `target` is a local path defining where a source or its content should be linked to.

 #### `links` property

-A linkspec may use sub-links, under `links` property, when it needs to define multiple link `targets`.
-Each item in `links` is a linkspec itself, except that it shall not have further sub-links i.e. `source`, `target`, `content`, and `exclude` are allowed but not `links`.
+A linkspec may use sub-links, under `links` property, when it needs to define multiple link targets.
+Each item in `links` is also a linkspec, except that it shall not have further sub-links i.e. `source`, `target`, `content`, and `exclude` are allowed but not `links`.

 `links` is often used in package linkspec files as explained in [Package linkspec](#package-linkspec).
 However, it can also be used to link packages where no linkspec file is provided, or to overwrite the linkspec of incompatible packages.